WebOfTrustInfo/btcr-hackathon-2017/docs/state-diagrams/README.md

 * Some transition edges are provoked by a timeout, and these do not require extra pieces to draw.

 * Color is used to separate various concerns.
+Better colors would be nice.

 * This diagram focuses on threats to users of the protocol, giving attack scenarios their own transition edges (always colored red),